Traditional Plant-Based Cooking

 • 50 grams walnuts [broken up]

-• 7 tablespoons oat milk [or your usual milk] [tablespoons measurements are 1 tablespoon equals 15 millilitres]
+• 7 tablespoons milk [we used oat milk but you can use your usual milk - the tablespoon measurements are 1 tablespoon = 15 millilitres]

 Frosting: